 Licensed Practical Nurse

 Licensed Practical Nurses (LPNs) provide direct patient care, working with the health care team to meet the needs of the whole person-physical, mental, emotional, and spiritual.
 They give routine nursing care to the ill, injured, handicapped and recovering patient, and provide health teaching to clients in many settings.
 They often assist registered nurses in more complex, non-routine care.
-Typical duties include taking vital signs, administering prescribed medications, giving injections, performing treatments, preparing patients for medical examinations and surgical procedures, and recording information in the patient’s medical record.
+Typical duties include taking vital signs, administering prescribed medications, giving injections, preparing patients for medical examinations and surgical procedures, and recording information in the patient’s medical record.

-Licensed practical nurses can specialize in areas such as pediatrics (children), obstetrics (pregnancy and childbirth), and geriatrics (elder care).
+Licensed practical nurses can specialize in areas such as pediatrics (children), obstetrics (pregnancy and childbirth), and gerontology (elder care).
 With additional training, employment in the operating room is also possible.
 Long-term care settings are common employment sites for LPNs, and opportunities to work in home health are increasing.
 LPNs are required to practice under the supervision of a registered nurse or physician.